Home

 Grilled Beef Sirloin - Seared until brown and then indirectly roasted with the lid down.

-Steak - This time the filet is marinated for several days in olive oil for supreme "melt in your mouth" tenderness.
+Grilled Fillet Steak - The fillet is marinated for several days in olive oil for supreme "melt in your mouth" tenderness and then served (optionally) with a rich Bearnaise sauce.

 Veal Loin - Now ethically reared, this one is for loin chops.